dyno-might/dyno-might.github.io/_posts/2026-07-06-hazard-ratios.md

 | Ideal approximation      | *ΔL ≈ avg(ΔHR) × L̄* | 2.0962 years  |
 | Use number from paper    | *ΔL ≈ est(ΔHR) × L̄* | 2.7645 years  |

-This happens because *est(ΔHR)* is implicitly weighted by *P(t)* which is heavily biased towards older people, whereas we'd like to use something more like *avg(ΔHR)* which is less biased towards older people.
-But even so, the error isn't terrible.
+This happens because *est(ΔHR)* is implicitly weighted by *P(t)* which is heavily weighted towards older people, whereas we'd like to use something more like *avg(ΔHR)* which is weighted by *P(t) × L(t)* which is somewhat less weighted towards older people.
+Even so, the error isn't terrible.

-It *is* possible that plugging in a hazard ratio from a paper could give wildly inaccurate estimates of life expectancy.
-One case would be an intervention which is amazing for people aged 85-95, but does very little for anyone else:
+Now, it *is* possible that plugging in a hazard ratio from a paper could give wildly inaccurate estimates of life expectancy.
+One such scenario would be an intervention which is amazing for people aged 85-95, but does nothing for anyone else:

 ![](/img/hazard-ratios/hr_curve_worst.svg)

-Now, the hazard ratio looks good exactly at the point where *est(ΔHR)* has the most weight, leading it to greatly overestimate the impact on life expectancy:
+Now, the hazard ratio looks good exactly at the ages where *est(ΔHR)* has the most weight, leading it to hugely overestimate the impact on life expectancy:

 | Thing                    | Formula              | Number        |
 | ------------------------ | -------------------- | ------------- |